 WSOP Final Table 2012

 It has been an interesting poker week and with the final tables being concluded, let’s take a look at some of the action.
-The Amazon room hosted two big events, the $3000 Heads Up No Limit Hold’em Pot Limit Omaha and the $1500 Seven Card Stud Hi/Lo.
+The Amazon room hosted two big events, the $3000 Heads Up No-Limit Hold’em Pot-Limit Omaha and the $1500 Seven Card Stud Hi/Lo.
 The remaining eight players from the 317 that took part in the $3000 Heads Up tournament battled it out on Thursday for the chance to get a WSOP bracelet.

 The big names that remained at the tables were Andy Frankenberger and Annette Obrestad, both of which have already won a WSOP bracelet from previous tournaments and were now looking to get their second while the other remaining players were still fighting for their first.
 The first games between the Elite Eight would send home the big names; Koon sent Obrestad home without a new bracelet and Force won against Frankenberger.
-Four remain, Jason Koon, Simeon Naydenov, Julian Powell and Leif Force.
+Four remain, Jason Koon, Simeon Naydenov, Julian Powell, and Leif Force.

 The last match was shown on ESPN and Force played a very aggressive game while Koon couldn’t keep up.
-He pretty much dominated in both the NLHE segment as well as in PLO part and then continued to pressure Koon as he was forced to use one of his rebuy chips when the match switched back to Hold’em.
-With new found strength, Koon began the offensive and, after winning a hand with a K-10 against K-5, forced Force to use one of his rebuys.
+He pretty much dominated in both the NLHE segment as well as in the PLO part and then continued to pressure Koon as he was forced to use one of his rebuy chips when the match switched back to Hold’em.
+With newfound strength, Koon began the offensive and, after winning a hand with a K-10 against K-5, forced Force to use one of his rebuys.

 Koon then later had to use his last rebuy after Force got a flush against a straight.
 From this point, it didn’t take long for Force to eliminate Koon and win the $207,708 prize as well as the WSOP title.
-The other event, the $1500 Seven Card Stud Hi/Lo, had 23 players remaining in the last day and many predicted that it will be a long day until only one will remain standing.
+The other event, the $1500 Seven Card Stud Hi/Lo, had 23 players remaining on the last day and many predicted that it will be a long day until only one will remain standing.
 Things didn’t really go as thought as most of the players seemed in a rush to get home and eight of them were eliminated in the first hour of the final day.